 HOW A CONDOM CORRECTLY FITS

-You want a condom to fit snugly but not create any pressure.
-Also it should not go baggy anywhere as the looseness could cause rubbing during intercourse that will break the condom.
+You want a condom to fit snugly but not create uncomfortable pressure.
+Also it should not be baggy anywhere as looseness could cause slippage and rubbing during intercourse that will break the condom.

-To help you find condom sizes correct for you we organized condom company sizes for major brands.
-Here are our latest Trojan Condom Size Chart and LifeStyles Condom Size Chart, Durex Condom Size Chart, Kimono Size Chart, and Beyond Seven Size Chart.
+To help you find correct condom sizes we organized sizes charts based on major brands.
+Here are our Trojan Condom Size Chart and LifeStyles Condom Size Chart, Durex Condom Size Chart, Kimono Size Chart, and Beyond Seven Size Chart.

 Alternatively, you can read more about condom sizing here and review our fitting solutions chart which suggests specific condoms that are designed to cater for specific needs and solve discomforts such as too tight, too loose, too short, too long.
 You might also want to see our guide to different condom shapes.